serefercelik/Turkish-Speech-to-Text/readme.md

 ### Speech Data Augmentation
 Also, you can use my repository [ speech-data-augmentation](https://github.com/Rumeysakeskin/speech-data-augmentation) to **increase the diversity** of your dataset augmenting the data artificially for ASR models training.

+### Character Encoding CTC Model
+The following section will detail how we prepare a CTC model which utilizes a Character Encoding scheme.
+This section will utilize a pre-trained [QuartzNet 15x5](https://arxiv.org/abs/1910.10261), which has been trained on roughly 7,000 hours of English speech base model.

 ### Dataset Configuration
 - [QuartzNet 15x5 model config file](https://catalog.ngc.nvidia.com/orgs/nvidia/models/quartznet_15x5_ls_sp/files) was used that trained only on LibriSpeech.